-Our Board annually appoints an independent Presiding Director.
-Thomas J. Zeller is our current Presiding Director and has served in this role since May 2010.
-The responsibilities of Presiding Director, as provided in the Board's Governance Guidelines, are to chair executive sessions of the independent directors and communicate the Board's annual evaluation of the CEO.
-The Presiding Director, together with the independent directors, establishes the agenda for executive sessions, which are held at each regular Board meeting.
-The Presiding Director serves as a liaison between the independent members of the Board and the CEO and discusses, to the extent appropriate, matters raised by the independent directors in executive session.
-The Presiding Director also consults with the Chairman regarding meeting agendas and presides over regular meetings of the Board in the absence of the Chairman.
+Our Board annually appoints an independent Lead Director.
+John B. Vering was appointed Lead Director effective March 1, 2016.
+Thomas J. Zeller served as our Lead Director from 2010 through February 2016.
+The responsibilities of Lead Director, as provided in the Board's Governance Guidelines, are to chair executive sessions of the independent directors and communicate the Board's annual evaluation of the CEO.
+The Lead Director, together with the independent directors, establishes the agenda for executive sessions, which are held at each regular Board meeting.
+The Lead Director serves as a liaison between the independent members of the Board and the CEO and discusses, to the extent appropriate, matters raised by the independent directors in executive session.
+The Lead Director also consults with the Chairman regarding meeting agendas and presides over regular meetings of the Board in the absence of the Chairman.
 This leadership structure provides consistent and effective oversight of our management and our Company.